yanatan16/yanatan16.github.io/_posts/2021-04-21-niwots-challenge-2021.markdown

 I jogged the downs and power hiked the ups as well as I could along the road and around the rocks to Book 4.
 I made it there while Brandt and JC were still collecting their pages.
 I took a moment to eat a big bite of burrito and then caught up with them.
 Brandt remarked on how short I was behind for.
 It felt longer to me.

 We navigated down Chair Rock Express to the bottom and dropped into the creek and stopped for water.
 Then we climbed up to Book 3.
 At this point, the group was straining.
 Brandt, always the consistent one, was out ahead with one of the Veal's.
 The other Veal was in back with JC.
 Nate and I kept the middle.
 At this point I was assessing my chances of continuing onto Chiefs.
-I decided to delay the decision to teh final descent to and climb out of Book 2.
+I decided to delay the decision to the final descent to and climb out of Book 2.

 We finished the difficult climb to Book 3, celebrated with some of the cold water we had just filled up on and continued on.
 This area is called New Burmuda, because of how easy it is to get lost and into the wrong drainage (hint: they're all wrong, the course is on ridges).
 But in the CCW direction, its actually quite easy to navigate.
 We found the correct ridges, the old firebreak road, and the descent to Book 2 easily.
 My knee was hurting for no reason on the descents.
 I think it was because I was trying to stay off my hurt foot.
 At this point I called it.
-I had made some critical errors and needed to be honest.
+I had made some critical gear errors and needed to be honest.
 I couldn't continue onto Chiefs without risking more injury.
 I told Brandt.
 At Book 2, we assessed who wanted to continue.
 Nate said he didn't know yet, and JC was clear he wanted to go.

 So we started the final climb.
 Everyone was exhausted from this huge loop.
 Brandt made it up quickly with the Veals.
 I got up next and told him to go on, I'd wait for JC and Nate.
 Everyone got up the climb and we walked to the trail.
 Now just a few miles of good old groomed trail down to camp.
 We spread out as we all ran back.